Finbuckle/Finbuckle.MultiTenant/docs/Stores.md

 A multiTenant store is responsible for retrieving information about the tenant based on an identifier string produced by the [MultiTenant strategy](Strategies).
 The retrieved information is then used to create a `TenantInfo` object.

-Finbuckle.MultiTenant provides a simple thread safe in-memory implementation based on `ConcurrentDictionary<string, object>` which can be configured from an `appSettings.json` file.
-Custom stores can be created by implementing `IMultiTenantStore`.
+Finbuckle.MultiTenant provides a simple thread safe in-memory implementation based on `ConcurrentDictionary<string, object>` and an Entity Framework Core based implementation to query tenant information from a database.

 ## Accessing the Store at Runtime